Na988/Nasser-ENC4265Portfolio/reflective_blogs.md

 ---

 **Step 3: Set Up Your Fitbit Smartwatch**

-10.Open the Fitbit app and tap **Set Up a New Device**.
+10) Open the Fitbit app and tap **Set Up a New Device**.
-11.Select your smartwatch model from the list.
+11) Select your smartwatch model from the list.
-12.Follow on-screen instructions to pair the device via **Bluetooth**.
+12) Follow on-screen instructions to pair the device via **Bluetooth**.
-13.Log in with an existing Fitbit account or create a new account:
+13) Log in with an existing Fitbit account or create a new account:
    - Enter your email address and create a password.
    - Provide basic profile details such as height, weight, and activity level.
    - Accept Fitbit’s terms and conditions.
-14.Follow setup instructions:
+14) Follow setup instructions:
    - Connect to Wi-Fi (if required).
    - Set step goals and notification preferences.
    - Enable health tracking features or skip for later.